JOIN THE

 • Ropes/Climbing Facilitation: Ropes, Climbing Wall, and Challenge Course Certifications

 Other than personal bedding and belongings, Instructors are not required to bring any gear to the program.
-Some instructors prefer to use their own equipment such as a PFD, paddle, tent, or the like.
+Some instructors prefer to use their own equipment such as a PFD, paddle, snowshoes, cross country skis, tent, or the like.
 Instructors are encouraged to bring any props or materials they feel brings magic to programs or helps with their unique facilitation style.

 We understand it can be difficult to gain experience when you are first starting out in the industry or transferring from another line of work.
 At ALIVE, we have positions for applicants looking to gain more experience in the field or exercise their skills and talents in a new setting.
 These positions are reserved for applicants who exemplify maturity, professionalism and a keen interest in growing in the industry while sharing their strengths.